Große Auswahl an günstigen Büchern

 Über The Last Warriors

 In 1877, one year after the Sioux and Cheyenne defeated General George Custer at the Battle of the Little Bighorn, Talking Elk, a prominent war chief, rides in with Crazy Horse to surrender at Fort Robinson but turns back before getting there.
 He can't live as the U.S. Government demands.
 He turns, instead, to driving the gold miners out of the Black Hills who are there illegally.
 The Black Hills, Paha Sapa, sacred land to the Sioux, was promised to them in the Fort Laramie Treaty of 1868 "for the absolute and undisturbed use and occupation of the Indians."
 However, after General Custer entered the Black Hills illegally and discovered gold there in 1874, miners rushed in, violating the treaty.
-Small mining camps grew into larger camps, like Deadwood and Custer, with merchants, saloons and brothels, all in contradiction to the treaty.
+Small mining camps grew into larger camps, like Deadwood and Custer, with merchants, saloons, and brothels, all in contradiction to the treaty.
 Rather than remove the miners, the government decided to take the Black Hills from the Sioux, which it did illegally, passing the Congressional Act of February 28, 1877.
 Other warriors join Talking Elk to form a war party.
-Together, they raid the miners' operations, bringing in the soldiers for the miners' protection.
+Together, they raid the miners' operations, bringing in soldiers to protect the miners.
 The Sioux are commanded to surrender to the reservation or be branded as "hostile" to be hunted down, captured, or killed.
-Without his surrender, soldiers are sent after Talking Elk in overwhelming numbers.
 It didn't matter to the government that the Black Hills belonged to the Sioux.
-Gold was there, and if Talking Elk and his band were allowed to keep the miners from taking it other Sioux warriors would follow, causing an insurrection.
+Gold was there.

 Mehr anzeigen